cogluca/Algorithms-II/graph/reportDkjistra.md

-# Dijkstra algorithm applied on a directed graph
+# Dijkstra algorithm applied on a nondirected graph

 ## Generalities
 This exercises revolves around finding the shortest path from a specific location to the other